annaesvensson/yellow-feed/README.md

 ## How to customise a feed

 If you don't want to list the entire website in a feed, you can use different filters to customise a feed.
-To make a feed for the wiki open file `system/extensions/yellow-system.ini` and change `FeedFilterLayout: wiki`.
-To make a feed for the blog open the system settings and change `FeedFilterLayout: blog`.
+The `author:` filter shows pages by a specific author.
+The `language:` filter shows pages in a specific language.
+The `tag:` filter shows pages with a specific tag.
+The `folder:` shows finds pages in a specific folder.

 ## Examples